 Hashtags have not become obsolete and they can definitely help you increase your engagement, likes and following on Instagram.
+A post with one or more hashtag averages 12.6% more engagement than posts without.
 You just need to know the most beneficial hashtags to use.

 Yes.
 There aren’t many rules when it comes to hashtags, but you need to be aware of them to ensure that your hashtag efforts don’t go to waste.

 The first and most important rule is that you cannot use over 30 hashtags on a post in one go.
 Therefore, whatever you do, do not go over the limit.
 You are allowed to do less than that, of course, but make sure you keep your hashtags within that limit.
 To make the most out of hashtag opportunities, use up the whole capacity.
 This will increase the potential of your posts getting seen by a larger amount of people.